 The terms “public law” and “private law” have varying meanings in different countries and legal systems.
 In the US, those terms are not generally used; when they are, “public law” refers to all laws passed by governments, while “private law” does not refer to law at all when it is used -- rather, it refers to the specific concepts set forth in agreements and forming a private “law” that applies only to the parties..

-[Jorge:
+[Jorge: Under choice of law, I would highlight the following topics: potential flexibilities to attend and address the different legal frameworks applicable to where contracting parties are established, especially when there are potential conflicts between commitments derived from ICANN and such national/supranational legal frameworks; freedom to choose applicable law, etc.

+Who has the freedom to choose the appropriate law???]

 Jurisdiction for the physical location of litigation of disputes (Venue).